-4. Shadows over Hammerhal – new white dwarf quests early this year saw this back on my painting table to try and complete the set.
+on my painting table to try and complete the set.
 I also purchased a foam insert and painted a skaven warband for a new dungeon style using the new chaos adversary cards.
-Undead nighthaunt rules were available in white dwarf July 2018, but with the release of Blackstone Fortress its days on this annual list may be over as future new official content is unlikely.
+Undead nighthaunt rules were published in the July white dwarf, but with release of Blackstone Fortress means its days on this annual list may be over as future new content is unlikely.

 6. Nemesis – a late entry arriving just one month before the year end, but it immediately has become one of my favourite games that I want to keep playing.
 I also painted up the heroes a little more to enhance the already very good sundrop highlights.
 If it had arrived earlier this year it would have challenged for a higher place.

-#### v5